Groups, Orders, and Dynamics: The Space of Left-Orders

-\begin{rem} If $\Gamma$ is a left-orderable group, then the whole group of automorphisms of $\Gamma$ (and not only the group of internal automorphisms) acts on $\mathcal{LO}(\Gamma)$.
-This may be useful to study bi-orderable groups.
+\begin{rem} If $\Gamma$ is a left-orderable group, then the whole group of automorphisms of $\Gamma$ (and not only the group of inner automorphisms) acts on $\mathcal{LO}(\Gamma)$.
+This is useful to study bi-orderable groups.
 Indeed, since the fixed points for the right action of $\Gamma$ on $\mathcal{LO}(\Gamma)$ correspond to the bi-invariant left-orders, the group $Out(\Gamma)$ of outer automorphisms of $\Gamma$ acts on the corresponding space of bi-orders $\mathcal{BO}(\Gamma)$.
-The reader is referred to \cite{koberda} for some applications of this idea. \end{rem} \end{small}
+The reader is referred to \cite{koberda} for some applications of this idea to the case of free groups. \end{rem} \end{small}

 In general, the study of the dynamics of the action of $\Gamma$ on $\mathcal{LO}(\Gamma)$ should reveal useful information.
-Let us formulate a very simple questions on this.
+Very simple questions on this were already formulated in \cite{order}.

-\begin{question} For which countable left-orderable groups having an infinite space of left-orders is the action of $\Gamma$ on $\mathcal{LO}(\Gamma)$ uniformly equicontinuous or distal~?
+\begin{question} For which finitely-generated, left-orderable groups having an infinite space of left-orders is the action of $\Gamma$ on $\mathcal{LO}(\Gamma)$ uniformly equicontinuous or distal~?
 The same question makes sense for {\em minimality}\footnote{Recall that an action is said to be {\bf {\em minimal}} if every orbit is dense.}, or for having a dense orbit (the latter is the case of free groups, as we will see in \S \ref{case-free}; for the former, we do not know any example). \end{question}